clicon/clixon/README.md

 to be able to use different datastores backends with the same API.

-Update: There used to be a key-value plugin based on qdbm but isnow obsoleted.
-Only a text datastore is implemented.

 The datastore is primarily designed to be used by Clixon but can be used separately.